TUDelft-MUDE/teacher/book/websites.md

 Permissions to the GitHub-based source code are managed with GitHub teams and organization roles:
 - Teacher and TAs are added to the 'Content writers' team with an all-repository write role.
 - The MUDE MT team has an all-repository admin role
+- The content leader is codeowner for the book and workbook, and the MUDE MT for the other websites.
+A review is required from them for a merge into the versions shared with students

 <!-- **BELOW THIS IS WORK IN PROGRESS**